Ken Fero

 Ken Fero (born 1961) is a UK documentary filmmaker, political activist and co-founder of production company Migrant Media.

 Career

 Fero, born in Malta, is a filmmaker, activist and educator.
 His career began in the Fine Arts where he produced experimental art films including Porte Di Roma (1985) for the Arts Council.
-He was a founding member of Migrant Media, where he produced a number of hard-hitting documentaries for BBC Television and Channel 4 examining issues of racism and resistance, including Germany - The Other Story (1991), winner of a Platform Europe Award, and Sweet France (1992), which won a Mentione Speciale at the Images du Monde Arabe, Paris, and the Milano Province Prize 5th Festival of African Cinema.
+He was a founding member of production company Migrant Media, with which he produced a number of documentaries for BBC Television and Channel 4 examining issues of racism and resistance, including Germany – The Other Story (1991), winner of a Platform Europe Award, and Sweet France (1992), which won a Mentione Speciale at the Images du Monde Arabe, Paris, and the Milano Province Prize 5th Festival of African Cinema.
+The BBC and Channel 4 refused to screen his film Injustice.
+They gave no proper explanation as to why; however, they intimated that the film would never be screened.